agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 workers generally have more flexible work arrangements and their jobs are easier to do from home, whereas blue-collar workers have to travel to a job site to perform their work.
-Blue-collar workers are more conservative than white-collar workers and more likely to buy American branded cars.[^political_cars]
+Blue-collar workers are more conservative than white-collar workers and more likely to buy American branded cars like Fords.[^political_cars]

 [white_collar]: https://en.wikipedia.org/wiki/White-collar_worker
 [blue_collar]: https://en.wikipedia.org/wiki/Blue-collar_worker